Graphic Packaging

 Graphic Packaging International is a Fortune 500 corporation based in Atlanta, Georgia, United States.
 It designs and manufactures packaging solutions for commercial products.
 GPI manufactures paperboard and folding cartons for a wide range of popular consumer goods, particularly beverages and packaged food.
 The company operates paperboard mills in Kalamazoo, Michigan; Macon, Georgia; Middletown, Ohio; Prosperity, South Carolina; Texarkana, Texas; and West Monroe, Louisiana, that use recycled municipal wastewater in the manufacture of food grade cardboard and coated paperboard.
-Its President and Chief Executive Officer is Michael P. Doss.
+Its President and Chief Executive Officer is Robbert Rietbroek.